nivthefox/jasmine/README.md

   * **test** (Function) A boolean to determine whether the command list is appropriate for the current situation.

+By default, the following command lists are defined:
+  * _login_: Handles commands while Session.CONNECTING === TRUE.
+  * _general_: Generic command list while Session.CONNECTED === TRUE.

-Some additional command lists which might make sense:
+Some additional command lists which might make sense, but are not defined by default:
   * "Personal" lists.
 (Aliases, Channel Aliases, etc.)
   * "Local" or "Room" lists.
   * "Nearby" lists.